SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **Figure 3.
-Relationship between the initial relative abundance of the most informative OTUs from the random forest model with the number of tumors found in the mice at the end of the model.**
+Relationship between the initial relative abundance of the most informative OTUs from the random forest model with the number of tumors found in the mice at the end of the model.** The vertical gray line indicates the limit of detection.

 <img src="results/figures/figure3-1.png" title="plot of chunk figure3" alt="plot of chunk figure3" style="display: block; margin: auto;" />

 **Figure 4.
 Gut microbiome dynamics during tumorigenesis for